Draw The Lewis Structure For The Polyatomic Formate Anion

 The formate anion is significant for several reasons:

 • Biological Processes: Formate is an intermediate in various metabolic pathways.
-For example, it is produced during the metabolism of methanol by certain bacteria and yeasts.
+To give you an idea, it is produced during the metabolism of methanol by certain bacteria and yeasts.

 • Industrial Applications: Formate salts are used in dyeing, tanning, and as de-icing agents.